openeuropa/bootstrap-component-library/README.md

 ### BCL builder

-The `@openeuropa/bcl-builder` is a package providing three scripts, `styles`, `scripts` and `copy` that can be used respectively to compile SASS files and minify css files, compile and minify js files and to copy files in the filesystem.
+The `@openeuropa/bcl-builder` is a package providing three scripts, `styles`, `scripts`, `copy` and `rename` that can be used respectively to compile SASS files and minify css files, compile and minify js files, to copy files in the filesystem and to rename files.
 It comes with a `bin` file that is available when the package is installed and can be run as `npm run ecl-builder scriptName`.
 It supports a configuration file `bcl-builder.config.js` where each script can